Hypocalcemia in the Newborn

 Low parathyroid hormone levels can cause too little calcium in the blood.
 Many

 conditions, such as DiGeorge syndrome (22q11.2 deletion syndrome), may cause low

 parathyroid hormone levels.
 Low magnesium levels may also cause low calcium levels.

 is because calcium levels are linked to levels of magnesium.
 High phosphorus and low

-calcium may be seen in people and babies with kidney failure.
-This is because the
+calcium may be seen in people, including babies, with kidney failure.
+This is because

 Hypocalcemia is more common in babies who are premature or who have a